How to Apply for the SRRV in the Philippines: Requirements, Process, and What to Expect

 | BDO Unibank | Pacific Star (Makati) and Cebu IT Park branches only |

 > Note: The PRA's accredited bank list is updated periodically.
-Always confirm the current list of approved banks and their branch restrictions directly at pra.gov.ph/banks before initiating any transfer.
+Always confirm the current list of approved banks and their branch restrictions directly at pra.gov.ph/banks before starting any transfer.

 Step 4: Remit the Deposit and Obtain Bank Certification